Democrats introduce bill to make child care affordable and accessible while raising wages for providers

 That’s why Senate and House Democrats say it’s time to tackle the childcare crisis.

-“This is a crisis for parents, for families, and providers across the country,” said Rep. Katherine Clark (D-Mass.).
+“This is a crisis for parents, for families, and providers across the country,” said Rep. Rosa DeLauro (D-Conn.).

-“This is a full-blown economic crisis in every state in every zip code,” said Rep. Rosa DeLauro (D-Conn.).
+“This is a full-blown economic crisis in every state in every zip code,” said Rep. Katherine Clark (D-Mass.).

 The Child Care for Working Families Act would expand the supply of childcare facilities, increase childcare provider wages, and lower childcare costs for parents.